Experience the pioneer days at the American West Heritage Center.

 The Welcome Center features a number of exhibits on local history, plus staff can take visitors out to the center’s bison enclosure for an up-close look at the animals.

-Every summer, Cache Valley becomes Utah’s “Heart of the Arts,” featuring two live-performance theaters with great shows.
+Every summer, Cache Valley becomes Utah’s “Heart of the Arts,” featuring three live-performance theaters with great shows.
 In Logan, professionals from the Metropolitan Opera and Broadway perform opera and musicals as part of the Utah Festival Opera and Musical Theatre at the Ellen Eccles Theatre.
 At the Caine Lyric Theatre, performers star in plays.

 Every summer weekday, Noon Music at the Tabernacle hosts a free concert with a range of music, including barbershop quartets and instrumental pieces with flutes and even banjos.